sjn/introducing-se/docs.md

 *«My God helped me be&shy;come sober, and without Him I would probably drink myself to death»*

 \
-Sometimes SE just isn't the right tool
+Sometimes SE just isn't the right tool for the situation

 [comment]: # (!!!)

 ### 4. Clarify terms

-* *«What do you mean when you say X?»*
+* *«What do you mean when you say this?»*
 * In your own words, repeat what you hear
 * Ask if you understand correctly
 * Identify & clarify words that may confuse